last9/opentelemetry-examples/php/core/7.3/README.md

 # PHP 7.3 Manual-Instrumentation with OpenTelemetry and Last9

-This guide explains how to use Last9's OpenTelemetry traces endpoint to ingest PHP 7.3 application traces using OpenTelemetry Auto-Instrumentation.
+This guide explains how to use Last9's OpenTelemetry traces endpoint to ingest PHP 7.3 application traces using OpenTelemetry.

+## Note

+Note that this is a manual instrumentation, which means that you need to instrument each endpoint manually.
+OpenTelemetry Auto-Instrumentation is not supported for PHP 7.3 which is why we need to do this manually.

 ## Prerequisites